dimaga/drlnd-p1-navigation/Report.md

 ![vanilla_q_network.png](vanilla_q_network.png)

-It is implemented in VanillaQNetwork class in _Navigation.ipynb_.
+It is implemented in ```VanillaQNetwork``` class in _Navigation.ipynb_.
 The constructor of this class allocates three matrices with weights:
 1. ```fc1``` is 37x64 matrix
 2. ```fc2``` is 64x64 matrix
 3. ```fc3``` is 64x4 matrix

-The state _S_ gets multiplied by three matrices sequentially in order to obtain _Q(S, a)_ values (besides matrix weights, there are bias values that are added after each multiplication; but for the simplicity of my explanation, I skip them).
+The state _S_ gets multiplied by three matrices sequentially in order to obtain _Q(S, a)_ values (besides matrix weights, there are bias values that are added after each multiplication; but for the simplicity of my explanation, I skip mentioning these details).

-Three matrix multiplications could have been replaced with a single matrix and my neural network would not have learnt complex things if non-linear ReLU units were missing between them.
+Without non-linear operations, three matrix multiplications could have been replaced with a single matrix and my neural network would not have learnt complex things.
+To prevent this, _ReLU()_ operations follow each but the last matrix multiplication.
 Each _ReLU(x)_ operation returns x if it is positive, or 0 otherwise.
 It adds non-linearity to the calculations, allowing neural network to learn complex patterns.

-In order to efficiently use neural networks to learn Q-value, Deep Mind in their article proposed the following extensions:
+In order to efficiently use neural networks to learn Q-values, Deep Mind in their article proposed the following extensions:

 __Replay Buffer__ saves agent experiences as tuples (_S<sub>t</sub>_, _A<sub>t</sub>_, _R<sub>t</sub>_, _S<sub>t+1</sub>_) in memory to be picked randomly later for learning.
 Neural network converges faster if it receives _uncorrelated_ experiences, i.e. from random non-consecutive time steps.
 In my project, ```ReplayBuffer``` class implements this functionality, it stores up to 100000 of such tuples in a ```deque```, randomly sampling batches of 64 items to train my neural network

 __Q target value__ separates target neural network from trained neural network.
-This helps reduce variance while training, as the target Q-value remains fixed when trained Q-value approaches it.
+This helps reduce variance while training, as the target Q-value remains fixed when then trained Q-value approaches it.
 The training formula turns into:

 ![formula](https://render.githubusercontent.com/render/math?math=Q(S_t,A_t)%20\leftarrow%20Q(S_t,A_t)%20%2B%20\alpha%20(R_t%20%2B%20\lambda%20max_a%20Q'(S_{t%2B1},a)-%20Q(S_t,A_t)))